Mederim/kiss-waydroid/README.md

 # kiss-waydroid
-kiss repo to package waydrotid
+kiss repo to package waydroid

 # Install
 this repo need dependencies from kiss-community repo to build.